malisimo/IPlot/ReadMe.md

 # Building From Source

-The library can be built from source by running the following CMD files in a console, in order:
+The library can be built from source on the command line (in order):

 ```
 .\gensrc.cmd